 Is everyone effectively protected from racial/ethnic, religious, and nationality discrimination in all areas of life?

-Over the past five years, seven MIPEX countries have made positive reforms to discrimination policy (Croatia, Finland, Iceland, Ireland, Luxemburg, Slovenia and Turkey).
+Over the past five years, policies improved by +2 points.
+Eight MIPEX countries have made positive reforms to anti-discrimination policy (Croatia, Finland, Iceland, Ireland, Luxemburg, Slovenia, Turkey and the UAE).
+The UAE introduced the first anti-discrimination law in 2015.
 In that same time, only one country, Israel, has seen a rollback in its anti-discrimination approach.

-More than half of the MIPEX countries now protect against ethnic, racial, religious and nationality discrimination in all areas of public life.
-China, India, Japan, Russia and Switzerland are critically lagging behind these international trends.
+Many MIPEX countries now protect against ethnic, racial, religious and, often, nationality discrimination in all areas of public life.
+China, India, Indonesia, Japan, Jordan, Russia, Saudi Arabia, and Switzerland are critically lagging behind these international trends.

 Coverage in law

 - Nearly half of the MIPEX countries (24) prohibit discrimination based on nationality, race, ethnicity and religion.

 - In 25 countries the law covers discrimination based on two grounds (usually race/ethnicity and religion).

 - Iceland, Turkey and Luxembourg have now expanded to cover all three grounds.